Climate and Average Weather Year Round in Salinas California, United States

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Salinas experiences significant seasonal variation in monthly rainfall.

-The rainy period of the year lasts for 7.2 months, from October 5 to May 10, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around February 15, with an average total accumulation of 3.9 inches.
+The rainy period of the year lasts for 7.2 months, from October 5 to May 11, with a sliding 31-day rainfall of at least 0.5 inches.
+The month with the most rain in Salinas is February, with an average rainfall of 3.9 inches.

-The rainless period of the year lasts for 4.8 months, from May 10 to October 5.
-The least rain falls around August 3, with an average total accumulation of 0.0 inches.
+The rainless period of the year lasts for 4.8 months, from May 11 to October 5.
+The month with the least rain in Salinas is August, with an average rainfall of 0.0 inches.

 The earliest sunrise is at 5:47 AM on June 13, and the latest sunrise is 1 hour, 46 minutes later at 7:33 AM on November 4.
 The earliest sunset is at 4:50 PM on December 6, and the latest sunset is 3 hours, 39 minutes later at 8:29 PM on June 28.